Irreducible cycles and points in special position in moduli spaces for tropical curves: The set of points in special position for rational -marked plane tropical curves

 In the following we will sometimes abbreviate ``rational $n$-marked (labeled) parametrized tropical curve of degree $\Delta$ in $\R^2$'' by ``parametrized tropical curve''. \end {definition}

-\begin{construction} The parameter space of rational $n$-marked (labeled) parametrized tropical curves of given degree $\Delta$ in $\R^2$ (modulo isomorphisms) is denoted by $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$.
+\begin{construction} Two parametrized tropical curves $(C,h)$ and $(\tilde{C},\tilde{h})$ are \textit{isomorphic} if there is an isomorphism $\varphi$ between the underlying abstract tropical curves $C$ and $\tilde{C}$ satisfying $\tilde{h} \circ \varphi =h$.
+The parameter space of rational $n$-marked (labeled) parametrized tropical curves of given degree $\Delta$ in $\R^2$ modulo isomorphisms is denoted by $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$.
 Observe that the directions of the bounded edges in a parametrized tropical curve are not fixed by $\Delta$.
-But when fixing a combinatorial type in $\M_{0,n+m}$ for $ m=|\Delta| $ there is a unique choice for the directions of the bounded edges for a parametrized tropical curve of degree $\Delta$ in $\R^2$ such that the underlying graph $\Gamma$ is of this combinatorial type.
+But when fixing a combinatorial type (see Remark \ref{combtypes}) in $\M_{0,n+m}$ for $ m=|\Delta| $ there is a unique choice for the directions of the bounded edges for a parametrized tropical curve of degree $\Delta$ in $\R^2$ such that the underlying graph $\Gamma$ is of this combinatorial type.
 Hence there is a bijection between combinatorial types of the moduli spaces $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$ and $\M_{0,n+m}$ \cite[Lemma 4.6]{GKM}.
 Note that the number of combinatorial types in $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$ is finite too for this reason.

-Coordinates in $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$ are given by the position of a \textit{root vertex} in $\R^2$ of the para\-metrized tropical curve and the lengths of the bounded edges (see Proposition 2.11 in \cite{GM2}).
-Hence, given a parametrized tropical curve in $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$ we can send it to the image under the map $v$ of its underlying graph $\Gamma$ (see construction \ref{moduli}).
+Coordinates in $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$ are given by the position of a \textit{root vertex} in $\R^2$ of the para\-metrized tropical curve and the lengths of the bounded edges (see \cite[Proposition 2.11]{GM2}).
+Hence, given a parametrized tropical curve in $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$ we can send it to the image under the map $v$ of its underlying graph $\Gamma$ (see Construction \ref{moduli}).
 So we get an isomorphism of polyhedral complexes \cite[Proposition 4.7]{GKM}

 In particular, we can consider $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$ as a tropical fan of dimension $(n+m-3)+2$. \end{construction}